 Security of Critical Infrastructure Act 2018 (the Act) seeks to manage the complex and evolving national security risks of sabotage, espionage and coercion posed by foreign involvement in Australia's critical infrastructure.
 The Act applies to approximately 165 assets in the electricity, gas, water and ports sectors.

-The Act and its obligations for owners and operators will commence three months from Royal Assent, being 11 July 2018.
+The Act and its obligations for owners and operators will commence on 11 July 2018.

 The three key elements of the Act are: